nhsome/modules-search/README.md

 Settings are in the file "appsettings.json".

 For start:

 1. Download this application.

 2. Start "npm install".

+3. Delete readme.md from folder "modules".

-3. Add your modules to folder "modules".
+4. Add your modules to folder "modules".

-4. Start "node app.js".
+5. Start "node app.js".